Part II: Kernel Architecture

 Configuration

-A function for reading the hardware timer
+• A function for reloading the hardware timer

-A function for reloading the hardware timer
+• A function for reading the hardware timer

-The counting direction of the hardware timer
+• The maximum period of the hardware timer in ticks

-The hardware timer’s interrupt request number (IRQ)
+• The hardware timer’s interrupt request number

 Precise Scheduling